 - Living in the wider world: economic wellbeing, careers and the world of work. – about rights and responsibilities as an active citizen, development of employability skills, personal finance using the work package developed by Martin Lewis

-Changes in Relationship and Sex Education for September 2020
+Changes in Relationship and Sex Education from September 2020

 Under the Children and Social Work Act 2017 the government committed to making Relationships and Sex Education (RSE) statutory in all secondary schools.
 This is nothing new for schools, however the content has been revised to ensure support is in place for safe, effective PSHE practice as well as consistency of the quality and time allocated to the subject.
-We have been part of the early adopter’s programme which sadly was cut short, due to lockdown and will recommence in the new academic year.
+We have been part of the early adopter’s programme which sadly was cut short, due to lockdown and was recommenced.

 All PSHE teaching takes place in a safe learning environment and is underpinned by our school ethos and values.

 We had hoped to invite you to attend a parent information meeting, for you to find out more about what your child will learn, view the materials and resources being used in lessons and discover how you can best support your child to discuss these topics at home.
-We will reschedule this meeting for next term, because as a school community, we are committed to working in partnership with parents.
+We will hope to reschedule opportunities , because as a school community, we are committed to working in partnership with parents.

 Implementation of PSHE:

 PSHE will be based on whole school involvement, discrete timetabled lessons and off timetabled lessons / days with a fundamental approach of building on prior learning based on a spiral curriculum e.g. what aspects of drug and alcohol education or RSE are particularly relevant to which age groups as well as stage of development and need.